wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 2. Logstash
 ^^^^^^^^^^^^^^^^^^^
-.. note:: At this poing you will need Java 8 installed on your system, please proceed to install it before continue with the guide. `Install Java 8 <http://tecadmin.net/install-oracle-java-8-jdk-8-ubuntu-via-ppa/>`_
+.. note:: At this point you will need Java 8 installed on your system, please proceed to install it before continue with the guide. `Install Java 8 <http://tecadmin.net/install-oracle-java-8-jdk-8-ubuntu-via-ppa/>`_

 We proceed to install *Logstash Server*, in this case we are installing it on the **same** machine (single-host) we previously installed OSSEC Manager, that's why some configuration settings will refer local OSSEC files.